ArmanKT/ArmanKT/README.md

 ## I'm a Learner!!

-- 🔭 I’m currently working on 1 Mobile App Project and 1 Web Project
+- 🔭 I’m currently working on 2 Mobile App Project and 1 Web Project
-- 🌱 I’m currently learning App & Backend Development
 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ... -->
 - 💬 Ask me about Something